"

 Learning Objectives

-• Explain the differences among the simple thermodynamic processes—isobaric, isochoric, isothermal, and adiabatic.
+• Differentiate among the key thermodynamic processes: isobaric, isochoric, isothermal, and adiabatic.

-• Calculate total work done in a cyclical thermodynamic process.
+• Compute the total work done during a cyclical thermodynamic process using a PV diagram.

 An old photo of a steam turbine at a turbine production plant.
 People are shown working on the turbine.